Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

-In all of the experiments above, we restricted study participants to be located in the US.
-As perception of AI may be tied to geographic location, it is also important to ask the question of whether our results generalize to other regions outside the US.
-To answer this question, we recruit approximately 200 participants from the UK and 200 participants from Asia and run experiments with our art and sarcasm datasets.
-Note that the studies are run identically to the US versions, with the exception that we now recruit participants exclusively from the corresponding geographic region.
-We include participant demographics and performance statistics in the Appendix.
+As perception of AI may be tied to geographic location \cite{hagerty2019global}, it is important to question whether our results generalize to across geographic regions.
+To answer this question, we recruited approximately 200 participants from the UK and 200 participants from Asia and ran experiments with our art and sarcasm datasets.
+Note that the studies were run identically to those given to US-based participants, with the exception that we now recruit participants exclusively from the corresponding geographic region.
+More details including participant demographics are included in the Appendix~\ref{sec:UKAsia}.